-The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.
-The Colleges fulfill the mission by:
+The Tennessee College of Applied Technology Hohenwald serves as a premier provider for workforce development in the State of Tennessee.
+The Colleges fulfills the mission by:

-- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement. - Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers. - Ensuring that programs and services are economical and accessible to all residents of Tennessee. - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.
+- Providing competency-based training through superior quality, traditional and distance learning instruction methods that qualify completers for employment and job advancement. - Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers. - Ensuring that programs and services are economical and accessible to residents. - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.